Flinders 28-day Rainfall Forecast

 The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, and South America.
+Currently the most significant troughs are near the longitudes of South Africa, Western Australia, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 March to 12 March, 16 March to 20 March, and 29 March to 2 April.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 March to 30 March, 1 April to 5 April, and 13 April to 17 April.
 Rain events originating in the tropics and moving south are possible about 5 April to 9 April, and 21 April to 25 April.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.